rillonline/writing/signs-and-wonders.md

 Their errand is urgent.
 Peter goes with them without delay.

 Walking to Lydda is like walking from Bay View to the Sergeant Clinic in Wawatosa.
-Then the messengers walked back--all in one day.
+The messengers walk back--all in one day.
 It's about 8 miles in each direction.

-Why am I so concerned about distances?
-Ministry is hard work.
+?Ministry is hard work.
 And in this case, the hard work is walking, walking to get somewhere, walking with carts, mounted riders and chariots wizzing by with no regard for